bookmoons/cashshufflejs/doc/protocol/configuration.rst

   then to UTF-8 without BOM.
 - For transfer signing public keys are encoded to `HexString`.
 - For transfer encryption public keys are encoded to `HexString`.
+- For transfer encrypted output list items are encoded to Base64 with standard alphabet.
 - For signing packets are encoded to undelimited wire format.

 .. _protobuf: https://developers.google.com/protocol-buffers/